rafcon-dev/Reanimate_Haskell_Funcs/README.md

 This project aims to illustrate how a few standard Haskell functions work.
-Animated with the help of [Reanimate](https://reanimate.github.io/).
+The animations below were created programatically with the help of the [Reanimate](https://reanimate.github.io/) library.

 ![length](length.gif)